multiOTP/multiotp/README.md

 $multiotp->SetLinuxFileMode('0666');
 ```

-The multiotp.exe is created using the free Enigma Virtual Box 8.00.
+The multiotp.exe is stub launcher running a PHP interpreter.
-It includes a whole PHP distribution and all the necessary multiOTP files.
-Enigma Virtual Box download : http://enigmaprotector.com/en/downloads.html
+The necessary files of the PHP distribution are included in the php subfolder.
 PHP download : http://php.net/downloads.php

 The source files of the Credential provider are available on GitHub and needs